siangernlow/tp/docs/DeveloperGuide.md

 * 2b.
 There are no infected people.
     * 2b1.
 Go to 2a.

-**UC08 - View locations that infected people have been to**
+**UC12 - View all quarantined people**

 **MSS**

+1. User requests to list all quarantined people
+2. System shows a list of all quarantined people.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 2b.
+There are no quarantined people.
+    * 2b1.
+Go to 2a.

+**UC13 - View locations that infected people have been to**

+**MSS**

 1. User requests to list locations that infected people have been to.
+2. System finds the infected person.
 2. System shows a list of locations that infected people have been to.

   Use case ends.

 **Extensions**

-* 2a.
+* 3a.
 The list is empty.

     Use case ends.

+* 2a.
+System is unable to find the infected person specified by the user.
+    * 2a1.
+System requests for correct details of the person.
+    * 2a2.
+User enters the new details.

+  Steps 2a1 - 2a2 are repeated until the person specified by the user exists.

+  Use case resumes from step 3.

-**UC09 - View people in contact with an infected person**
+**UC14 - View people in contact with an infected person**

 **MSS**

 1. User requests to list people in contact with an infected person.
+2. System finds the infected person.
-2. System shows a list of people in contact with an infected person.
+3. System shows a list of people in contact with an infected person.

   Use case ends.

 **Extensions**

-* 2a.
+* 3a.
 The list is empty.

     Use case ends.

+* 2a.
+System is unable to find the infected person specified by the user.
+    * 2a1.
+System requests for correct details of the person.
+    * 2a2.
+User enters the new details.

+  Steps 2a1 - 2a2 are repeated until the person specified by the user exists.

+  Use case resumes from step 3.

-**UC10 - View high-risk locations**
+**UC15 - View high-risk locations**

 **MSS**